DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 );
 ~~~
 Note that we're defined our tables **created_at** and **updated_add** columns.
-They won't be used by gantt, these columns will be used as timestamps of [Eloquent model](https://laravel.com/docs/5.4/eloquent#eloquent-model-conventions) we're about to declare
+They won't be used by gantt but [Eloquent model](https://laravel.com/docs/5.4/eloquent#eloquent-model-conventions) we're about to declare can use them for storing timestamps.

 While you're at it, add some test data to the database:
 ~~~js